SayedLabib/mamami_face_verification/README.md

 ## Architecture

+The system consists of two main services working together:

+1. **Face++ API**: Provides high-quality face detection and embedding generation
+   - Commercial API with high accuracy
+   - Requires API key and secret from [Face++ website](https://www.faceplusplus.com/)
+   - System falls back to local processing if API authentication fails

+2. **Qdrant Vector Database**: Stores and searches face embeddings
+   - High-performance vector similarity search
+   - Maintains the database of all enrolled faces
+   - Required even when using Face++ API for the actual face processing

-The system consists of two main processes:
+The system workflow consists of two main processes:

 1. **User Enrollment**:
    - Takes a user's NID/Passport image and personal information
-   - Detects face using Face++ API
+   - Detects face using Face++ API or local fallback
    - Extracts face embedding (feature vector)
    - Stores embedding with user metadata in Qdrant Vector DB